 An extension is proposed across the width of the rear elevation of the property.
 The scheme proposes a flat roof design, however flat roof elements are characteristic of many of the dwellings within the locality.
-The rear extension will be unobtrusive within the streetscene and is considered to be acceptable.
+The rear extension will be unobtrusive within the streetscene and this element is therefore considered to be acceptable.